jennomics/WorkflowPaper/Genome Assembly and Annotation.md

 Navigate to http://rast.nmpdr.org/ and register a new account.
 Once you have created an account, log in.
 Hover over the "Your Jobs" tab at the top of the page and click on "Upload New Job."
 In order to proceed you must specify a domain, a genus, a species, and the genetic code (usually "11".)
 Click "Finish the Upload."

 The annotation will take some time, ranging from 2 hours to a few days, depending on server load.
 RAST will email you when it is complete.
 Once the annotation is complete, use their SEED Viewer to explore the annotation and metabolic pathways of the organism.
-From the RAST results, you can obtain information like ***WHAT?***
+From the RAST results, you can obtain information such as the precense or absence of a particular gene/pathway and you can compare the annotation to other genomes in their database.